 In the history, it is important to ask for the nature of the cognitive decline (sudden or gradual), progression - either gradually progressive (more suggestive of AD) or stepwise/fluctuating course (suggestive of VD).
-A history of significant alcohol ingestion and medication use (such as antipsychotics, antidepressants, anticholinergic agents and sedative-hypnotic agents) and history of medical, neurological and psychiatric illness is important.
+A history of significant alcohol ingestion and medication use (such as antipsychotics, antidepressants, anticholinergic agents and sedative-hypnotic

 Table 3.
-TYPES OF DEMENTIA
+Types of Dementia